Sample Preaching:

 to forget about the voice.

-and I would have been tempted to forget the who thing ever happened.
+and I would have been tempted to forget the whole thing ever happened.

 I would have wondered how I could be God’s beloved.